 Dress No. Occasions on which to be worn.
 Description of Dress.
 Articles to be worn optionally or when ordered 6 Ceremonial Khaki Drill In place of No. 1 in hot weather.
 White duck cap, khaki drill tunic and trousers, white web belt, Khaki on khaki drill chevrons, medals.
 Senior NCOs-Sashes.
 Buglers-Dress cords, royal.
 Band Service-Buff belt and band equipment.
 Helmet when ordered.
 Black shoes-optional for walking out.
 7 Tropical Undress In place of No. 2 in hot weather.
 As for No. 6 Dress except that medals are not to be worn.
 Black shoes with trousers or black shoes and khaki stockings with shorts-optional for walking out.
 When shorts are ordered khaki shirts are to be worn in place of khaki drill tunics.
-8 Working Dress Working parties and action stations afloat.
+8 Working Dress Working parties, action stations afloat and Landing Craft crews.
 Blue beret, light blue shirt and serge trousers.
-NCOs-Red on blue chevrons attached by hooks and eyelets.
+NCOs-Red on blue chevrons.
+Landing Craft crews wear black web belt and gymnas shoes with this dress and seamen's jersey when ordered.
 9 Overall Dress Refitting and other dirty work afloat.
 Fatigues and training ashore.
 Beret, denim suit.
 NCOs-Khaki chevrons.
-Black web belt, } If black anklets, shoes ordered.
+Black web belt, black anklets, } If ordered.
 10 Tropical Drill Routine duties ashore and afloat in hot weather.
 Beret, shirt, khaki flannel and shorts, khaki drill (or bush jacket green and green shorts), hose tops, black web belt, black anklets, khaki on khaki drill chevrons.
 NCOs in Commando Units wear white tape chevrons.
 10A Tropical Working Dress In place of No. 8 in hot weather.
 This dress may also be worn as a working dress when serving in shore establishments in hot climates at the discretion of the Senior Officer.
 Blue beret, light blue shirt, trousers khaki drill or shorts khaki drill.
-NCOs-Red on blue chevrons attached by hooks and eyelets.
+NCOs-Red on blue chevrons.
 Either (a) khaki stockings and black shoes or (b) sandals are to be worn with shorts.
-11 Tropical Battledress In place of No. 3A in hot weather.
+11 Tropical Battledress In place of No. 8A in hot weather.
 Beret, bush jacket or shirt and trousers-khaki or green, black web belt, black anklets, khaki on khaki drill chevrons.
 See Amplifying Orders.
 NCOs in Commando Units wear white tape chevrons.